suckowbiz/numberninja/README.md

 - run for a requested time (e.g. 20 minutes)
 - ask multiplication table problems (multiplication and division)
-- help to train those problems that where the answered wrong
+- help to train those problems that where answered wrong

 ## How to Run